Pahadi10/CaptionX/README.md

 bun dev
 ```

+Install node_modules and .next in project directory.

+Edit .env and add your environment variables.

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 You can start editing the page by modifying `app/page.js`.
 The page auto-updates as you edit the file.